OrangeTux/orangetux.nl/content/post/cars-and-can.md

 Most ECUs require input from other ECUs to operate.
 For example the Airbag Control Unit requires information about speed, acceleration and occupant status.
-Therefore in most cars the ECUs are connected using a CAN bus.
+Therefore, in most cars the ECUs are connected using a CAN bus.
-CAN is an acronym for Controller Area Network and it has beend developed by the German company Bosch.
-CAN is a simple and cheap 2-wire bus.
+CAN is an acronym for Controller Area Network and it has been developed by the German company Bosch.
+CAN is a simple 2-wire bus.
 Its first use in cars dates back to 1990.

 ## Data frames

 CAN has 4 packet types.
 But in this post we're only interested in 1 type: the data frame.
 A data frame is used to send data, for example the motor temperature.
 These frames are broadcasted over the bus.
+The other packet types are used for transmitting errors, to ask for data or to add a small delay between other frames.

 A data frame constists of 4 parts:

 * Arbitration ID
 * Identifier Exentions